qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

     <figcaption style='text-align:center; font-size:13px; color:gray;'>Car swirl air while moving</figcaption>
 </figure>

+There are numbers of way to reduce energy usage in swirling air:
+- Reduce the frontal area
+- Round the edges of the frontal end
+- Use less friction materials for vehicle's frame
+- Install rear spoiler
+- Lower the vehicle
+- Use narrower tires

+This is where the study of areodynamics come in, much of it is about how we design the shape of our car so it is easier to pass through air.
 In automotive design there is a measure called drag coefficient that tell how effecient a vehicle passes through air while moving.
-And to reduce the energy of car in swirling air, it's the study of aerodynamics, not about whether the vehicle is powered by electric or fossil fuel.
-Therefor we'll not discuss further about this topic in this essay.

 ### Overcome road friction